Lutz Pfannenstiel: Legal and health issues

 While playing football in Singapore, Pfannenstiel was accused of match-fixing and jailed for 101 days.
 He was later cleared of the charges.
+During his time in New Zealand, he kidnapped a penguin in Otago and kept it in his bathtub, only to send it back when the president of Otago United warned him he could face deportation if caught.
+Pfannenstiel was never charged for this incident.

 Pfannenstiel stopped breathing three times after a collision with Clayton Donaldson while playing for Bradford Park Avenue against Harrogate Town in a Northern Premier League match on 26 December 2002.
 The injury was so serious that the referee, Jon Moss, abandoned the match.
 Bradford Park Avenue were leading 2–1 at the time of the incident.